MatteZ02/discord-interactions/readme.md

         {
         name: "name of this option",
         description: "description for this option",
-        type: 1,// Type for this option
+        type: 1,// Type for this option. for a list of types see https://discord.com/developers/docs/interactions/slash-commands#applicationcommandoptiontype
+        default: true,
         required: true,
         choices?: [
             {